davidadamojr/alchemy-news-api/README.md

-# An AlchemyData News API for Node.js
+# An Alchemy News API library for Node.js